 Register Your Company in Estonia

 The process of registering your company in Estonia is quite simple.
 You will have to decide what type of business entity you want to register and then complete the necessary documents and send them to the Estonian Business Register (ER).
 This will ensure that you are able to run a company in Estonia and open business accounts, as well as other transactions such as selling goods or services.

 When deciding what type of business entity you want to register, it's important that you choose one that suits your needs.
 For example, sole proprietorships are usually simpler than corporations because they involve less paperwork; however, if you plan on hiring employees or expanding in the future, then incorporating may be better for your situation because it offers more protection from liabilities due to lawsuits from clients or customers who were harmed by something related directly with your company's operations (such as bad products).

 Create a Local Address for Your Company

 To create a local address for your company, you need to register a company in Estonia.

-To open a bank account in Estonia, you will likely need to be physically present at the bank.
+To open a business account in Estonia, you will likely need to be physically present at the bank.
 You can also open an Estonian bank account remotely using e-residency, which will allow you to do business with the Estonian central bank and other banks that accept eID authentication.

-Initiate the Opening Bank Account Procedure
+Initiate the Opening Business Account Procedure

 Apply for an Estonian business account from the local bank (e-banking).
 You can apply online or at any branch office of your chosen institution.
 The application form should include information about your company, including its legal name and address; list of shareholders; and contact details such as phone number, email address and physical address (if applicable).
 Some banks also require additional documents like financial statements or certificates from other institutions such as tax authorities before granting a business account number to new customers so it's best not to leave anything out!